KareimGazer/XML-Parser/README.md

 ### Data Compression
+ Huffman codes is a greedy algorithms which relys on "make the common case smaller" principle.
+In short, it compresses the data by preserving shorter bit streams for the more frequent letter and words.
+This means that the file to be constructed need to be studied for characters frequency.
+We used a simple script to count the number of occurences of each character in the file and store the result in a map then we sort them by value.
+This is done for every file before being processed instead of relying on generalization of characters frequency which degrades the alorithm performance of the alorithms in practical cases.

 ### Testing
 For testing, in addition to the sample files provided in the report extra files with diffrent format from the web were collected.